EmmaJane22/explorer-scouts/README.md

 ## Hero Images

-All pages feature a hero image across the top to create a consitent view.
+All pages feature a hero image across the top to create a consistent view.
 The hero images use different images on each page to reflect the content of that page.
 The desktop contact page does not feature a hero image to create a greater focus on the form itself.
 The form has a background image instead with a semi-transparent overlay to maintain the branding.
 The mobile version has a hero image and the background image removed to increase the loading speed and because the impact of the background image was lost on a small screen.

 - All images were compressed to allow faster loading using https://tinypng.com/
 - Credit for all images can be found below.

 ## Footer
-The footer element links to social media chanels and shows the phone number and email address for ease of contact.
+The footer element links to social media channels and shows the phone number and email address for ease of contact.
 It features a gradient colour for interest.

 ## Future Features
 * I will research using NextGen formats for images in future.
 * In order to make the form action POST work, I need to learn the scripting behind the form.
-* It was suggested in Peer Review that I make the page one scrolling page rather than seperate pages.
+* It was suggested in Peer Review that I make the page one scrolling page rather than separate pages.
 This is something I will consider for the future.

 ___